 Real estate agents working in today’s industry know that being their own marketing director is not only smart but necessary

 While there are many moving parts in real estate marketing, an important aspect is Lead Generation.
 This part of marketing may feel difficult, initially, for many agents to navigate.
 How are leads generated?
 What are the best ways to generate leads for real estate?
+Listen, while hiring out is an option, you don’t need a lead generation company.

-Real Estate Lead Generation Ideas: Social Media
+Real Estate Lead Generation Ideas:

 Over the last several years, social media channels have provided real estate agents with a platform for selling properties, connecting with other agents, and developing relationships with prospects.
 If cold calling and direct mail fail, turn to social media for valuable lead generation.